jaceyang97/edxwidget/README.md

 ## Troubleshooting

 If the extension doesn't work:
-1. Simply Refresh the EDX page (primarily because of disabling the popup)
+1. When in doubt, refresh the EDX page (primarily because of disabling the popup, known issue.)
-2. Contact me for a hotfix
+2. PR for a hotfix